 Portuguese is undoubtedly easier to learn if you already have some proficiency in Spanish and the added foundation in Portuguese will strengthen your ability to acquire fluency in other romance languages.
-I enthusiastically encourage you to take full advantage of this opportunity to supplement your Spanish Major with the Portuguese Minor!
-In accordance with new policies at Pitt, two courses can count for both the Portuguese minor and the Spanish major, making it easier for Spanish majors to pursue the Portuguese minor.
-You need only three additional classes to complete the Portuguese minor!
+I enthusiastically encourage you to take full advantage of this opportunity to supplement your Spanish major with the Portuguese and Luso-Brazilian Cultures minor!
+In accordance with new policies at Pitt, two courses can count for both the Portuguese and Luso-Brazilian Cultures minor and the Spanish major, making it easier for Spanish majors to pursue the Portuguese and Luso-Brazilian Cultures minor.
+You need only three additional classes to complete the Portuguese and Luso-Brazilian Cultures minor!

-1. PORT 0101 is a requirement for the major and now counts as one of the 5 courses for the Portuguese minor.
+1. PORT 0101 is a requirement for the Spanish major and now counts as one of the 5 courses for the Portuguese and Luso-Brazilian Cultures minor.

-2. Elementary PORT 0102 can replace an upper-level elective (usually the SPAN 14XX courses) for Spanish majors who are also pursuing our Portuguese minor.
+2. Elementary PORT 0102 can replace an upper-level elective (usually the SPAN 14XX courses) for Spanish majors who are also pursuing our Portuguese and Luso-Brazilian Cultures minor.

-3. PORT 1010 (Portuguese for Spanish-speakers), currently offered only during the fall semester, encompasses content from PORT 0101 and PORT 0102.
-While it only satisfies one class requirement towards the Portuguese Minor, successful completion of PORT 1010 allows students to progress directly to PORT 0103, which will count as an upper-level elective instead of PORT 0102 for Spanish majors.
+3. PORT 1010 (Portuguese for Spanish speakers), currently offered only during the fall semester, encompasses content from PORT 0101 and PORT 0102.
+While it only satisfies one class requirement for the Portuguese and Luso-Brazilian Cultures minor, successful completion of PORT 1010 allows students to progress directly to PORT 0103, which will count as an upper-level elective instead of PORT 0102 for Spanish majors.

 - 1 out of every 3 Latin Americans (and 1 out of every 2 South Americans) speaks Portuguese

 - Brazil is the most industrialized and largest economy in Latin America.